-Office of General Counsel

-Nicole Gustine, Assistant General Counsel

-FROM: Nicole Gustine, Assistant General Counsel

-DATE: November 22, 2023

-RE: Confidentiality of Client Protection Board Recommendations
+Office of General Counsel Nicole Gustine, Assistant General Counsel то: WSBA Board of Governors FROM: Nicole Gustine, Assistant General Counsel DATE: November 22, 2023 RE: Confidentiality of Client Protection Board Recommendations

 The Board of Governors (BOG) is responsible for approving gifts from the Client Protection Board.
 Per Court Rule, all of the materials, reports, and deliberations shall not be public.
 (APR 15 Procedural Regulations, Regulation 13(b)).
 As such, the recommendations are placed on the Consent Calendar.
 If discussion is requested by any Governor, it shall be taken up in Executive Session.